 Getting There & Getting Home

 You will need to arrive in Buenos Aires, Argentina or Santiago, Chile (depending on which ship you are on) on Day 2 of the itinerary.
 You can leave the evening of Day 23.
 For exact arrival and departure times, please contact your Adventure Specialist.
 We can best serve you if our Natural Habitat Adventures Travel Desk makes your reservations, as our staff is intimately familiar with the special requirements of this program and can arrange the most efficient travel.
-Please call us at 1-800-543-8917.
+Please call us at 800-543-8917.
 Note that while we offer you the best possible rates available to us on airfare and additional nights' accommodations, you may find special web rates or better fares online.